BudddyDudeGuy/Night-City-Refined/README.md

 3. Once "REDprelauncher" is open click the gear icon beside "Play" and click enable mods

 4. You may now close "REDprelauncher" and select "Cyberpunk 2077" from the drop down and click "RUN"

-⚠️⚠️YOU WILL SEE A WINDOW POP UP WITH AN UNLOCK BUTTON.
-DO NOT CLICK UNLOCK, GIVE THE GAME SOME TIME TO LAUNCH.
-NEVER CLICK UNLOCK WHILE PLAYING THE LIST, IT WILL BREAK THE GAME ⚠️⚠️

 #### FIRST TIME GAME STARTUP